 Ancient wisdom taught us that it is not the circumstances or events in our life that matter, but the meaning we give to them and how we decide to respond to them.
 Epictetus was a Greek philosopher who lived over 2000 years ago.
-He taught that it is important to identify what are the things we can control and those what we can’t.
-We don’t control genetics, the economy, politics, other people, death… The only thing that matters is what we can control, and it is the CHOICES we make.
+Back then, he taught that it is important to identify what are the things we can control and those what we can’t.
+We don’t control many things, such as genetics, the economy, politics, other people, death… But we control the CHOICES we make and this is the only thing that matters.
 Many people keep chasing things that are out of their control thinking that they will make them happy.
 But the reality is that we suffer when we try to control things that are outside of our control.

 Unfortunately, we tend to forget this as we succumb to the whirlwind of our mind’s activity, automatically generating thousands of thoughts a second.
-This frenetic pace leads us to interpret our circumstances in variously biased ways and mistake our imagination for reality.
+This frenetic pace leads us to interpret our circumstances in variously biased ways, projecting our fears or wishes and mistaking them for reality.

 Emotional Intelligence (EI) is a modern and scientific framework that reminds us of these fundamental themes and wisdom.
 EI is defined a set of emotional and social skills that influence the way we perceive and express ourselves, develop and maintain social relationships, cope with challenges, and use emotional information in an effective and meaningful way.
 EI can also be used as a practical tool that can help us increase our well-being by getting more deliberate about our behavior and the choices we make.

-The EQ-i model of EI is supported by research started 30+ years ago and asked “Why do some people have better psychological well-being than others?”
-Since then many studies investigated the links between EI and well-being, and concluded that EI is a beneficial predictor of emotional and psychological health and well-being.
+The EQ-i model of EI is supported by research that started 30+ years ago asking “Why do some people have better psychological well-being than others?” and “What are the competencies that lead to performance and success?”.
+Since then many studies investigated the links between EI and well-being and happiness, and concluded that EI is a beneficial predictor of emotional and psychological health and well-being.

 What is the connection between EI and Well-Being?